maji-git/mpc-docs/content/docs/manual/net-protocols/latency/_index.md

 # Latency Network Protocol

-Latency Network Protocol is a protocol used for **debugging purposes**.
+Latency Network Protocol is a protocol based on [ENet Protocol](../enet).
+Made for **debugging purposes**.
 You can specify the simulated latency/loss in it's properties.

 ![Properties](assets/t1.png)